-Property, plant and equipment is assessed for indicators of impairment annually.
+Property, plant and equipment held at cost is assessed for indicators of impairment annually.
 If an indicator of possible impairment exists, Council determines the asset's recoverable amount.
 Any amount by which the asset's carrying amount exceeds the recoverable amount is recorded as an impairment loss.